 who pays for them - the owners or the charterers - are a subject of daily debate.
-There were also reports of pirate attacks in April 2019 against a Yemeni dhow and Korean and Spanish fishing vessels off the Somali coast4 and, in December 2018, United Kingdom Maritime Trade Operations reported an armed security team firing on a number of skiffs near Point A of the International Recommended Transit Corridor.
+There were also reports of pirate attacks in April 2019 against a Yemeni dhow and Korean and Spanish fishing vessels off the Somali coast and, in December 2018, United Kingdom Maritime Trade Operations reported an armed security team firing on a number of skiffs near Point A of the International Recommended Transit Corridor.
 In some cases, the aggressors are believed to have come from Yemen rather than Somalia.

-As a response to incidents in the Southern Red Sea and Bab al-Mandeb, and threats arising from the Yemeni conflict, the International Chamber of Shipping, BIMCO5 and Intertanko have published Interim Guidance,6 which includes steps for defending against water-borne improvised explosive devices.
-Further, an additional Maritime Security Transit Corridor has been established, as shown on the revised British Admiralty Chart Q6099.
+As a response to incidents in the Southern Red Sea and Bab al-Mandeb, and threats arising from the Yemeni conflict, the International Chamber of Shipping, BIMCO and Intertanko have published Interim Guidance, which includes steps for defending against water-borne improvised explosive devices.
+Furthermore, an additional Maritime Security Transit Corridor has been established, as shown on the revised British Admiralty Chart Q6099.
 The latest version of the Joint War Committee Listed Areas guidance specifically refers to the tensions in the Gulf region since May 2019 and the Iranian-US foreign policy relationships.

-On 12 May 2019, Andrea Victory, A Michel, Amjad and Al Marzoqah were victims of a coordinated attack at Fujairah anchorage; on 13 June 2019, Front Altair and Kokuka Courageous were attacked while en route through the Persian Gulf and, on 19 July 2019, Stena Impero was boarded and subsequently detained in Iran.
+On 12 May 2019, Andrea Victory, A Michel, Amjad and Al Marzoqah were victims of a coordinated attack at Fujairah anchorage; on 13 June 2019, Front Altair and Kokuka Courageous were attacked while en route through the Persian Gulf; and, on 19 July 2019, Stena Impero was boarded and subsequently detained in Iran.
 This marks a worrying trend that may well trigger liabilities under both contracts of carriage and insurance policies.
 The potential involvement of state actors or connections with Iran also potentially brings into play a greater political element than in piracy issues, as well as potential sanctions issues.

 In response to the foregoing, the Joint War Committee acted quickly to issue JWLA-024 and added Oman, the United Arab Emirates and the Arabian Gulf to the listed HRAs.
 There was also a marked increase in international naval presence.
 The area remains one of concern, with vessels reporting approaches, and further detentions, including Rabigh 3 briefly detained by suspected Houti rebels in November 2019 and SC Taipei reportedly boarded in April 2020.
-Further, Syra was reportedly attacked at Bir Ali, Yemen, in October 2020, Hankuk Chemi was seized by Iran forces (reportedly in response to funds frozen pursuant to sanctions held in Korean banks) and Helios Ray suffered damage in February 2021 (albeit Iran denied responsibility to the United Nations).
+Furthermore, Syra was reportedly attacked at Bir Ali, Yemen, in October 2020, Hankuk Chemi was seized by Iran forces (reportedly in response to funds frozen pursuant to sanctions held in Korean banks).